 Everyone wants to look good – it’s a natural human desire, and this fact doesn’t change as we get older.
-The more we age, however, the more we may begin to concern ourselves more with the physical aspects of health, rather than the aesthetics.
+The more we age, however, the more we may begin to concern ourselves more with the physical aspects of health and aging gracefully, rather than the aesthetics.
 We begin to consider the future, and find that we would prefer to, in our later years require a healthy body that is let’s face it, low care.
 Nursing homes are full of people who didn’t take their health into account until it was too late, and are paying the price.
 So what can we do to ensure that we age gracefully?

-Today it seems like there are a million different diet fads, and each one teaches a separate gospel about what you should and shouldn’t put into your body.
-While some people may prefer the rigors of a strict diet plan, there are some general rules to follow that don’t require a regimented list of can’s and cant’s.
+- Diet: Today it seems like there are a million different diet fads, and each one teaches a separate gospel about what you should and shouldn’t put into your body.
+While some people may prefer the rigours of a strict diet plan, there are some general rules to follow that don’t require a regimented list of can’s and cant’s.
 The number one thing you want to avoid: sugar, as well as any processed carbohydrates and saturated fats.

-Like diet, exercise culture seems to have taken a turn for the extreme in many instances, but health does not require you to join a cross-fit gym, or start lifting weights two hours a day.
+- Exercise: Like diet, exercise culture seems to have taken a turn for the extreme in many instances, but health does not require you to join a cross-fit gym, or start lifting weights two hours a day.
 While some strength training is certainly recommended, many people find simple and relatively easy exercises such as daily walking, tai chi, or gentle yoga, to be more than enough for maintaining a healthy physique.
 Regular exercise of any kind will help to keep the body strong, free of aches and pains, supports the immune system, as well as reduces the amount of stress.

 - Indulgences: While it is certainly not the end of the world if you choose to drink every now and then, or even smoke the occasional cigarette, these sorts of pleasures do long-term harm to our bodies, resulting in faster aging.
 The key, then, is moderation, and this includes all areas of indulgence, from food to alcohol.